cjimti/imti/content/post/2021-02-20-go-linear-algebra-03-systems.md

 - Linear Algebra in Go
 ---

-This article covers **solving linear systems** in Go using the gonum library.
-We'll explore direct methods including `mat.Solve`, LU decomposition, and Cholesky decomposition for positive-definite matrices.
+This article covers **solving linear systems** in Go using the gonum library, including direct methods with `mat.Solve`, LU decomposition, and Cholesky decomposition for positive-definite matrices.

 <!--more-->